 Nursing Negligence Claims Solicitors

-Our medical negligence team specialise in nursing negligence claims.
+Our medical negligence solicitors specialise in nursing negligence claims.
 Our specialist solicitors have secured compensation in a variety of cases involving nursing negligence, errors and mistakes that have caused serious injuries to our clients.

 There are many types of nursing negligence cases, but the common element of all is that a patient has suffered either mentally, physically or both whilst under the care of a nurse.
 This may include mistakes made by a nurse while assisting in the delivery of a child, failure to provide the correct medication or causing injury by not following correct procedures.